Easy Energy Saving Tips For Your Home

 Adjust Water Heater & Dishwasher Temperature Settings

-One of the best things you can do to cut energy costs is to turn down the temperature on your water heater.
+One of the best things you can do to save money is to turn down the temperature on your water heater.

 A good rule of thumb is to try keeping it around 120°F, which is typically between “medium” and “low” settings.
 You may also have the option of turning down the water temperature on your dishwasher to around the same level.